 5. Enhance curb appeal

 Whatever you do, do not overlook the home’s exterior when selling.

-Mow the lawn, make sure the sidewalk and driveway are free of clutter and debris, and ensure the house number is easily visible.
+Mow the lawn, make sure the sidewalk and driveway are free of clutter and debris, and make sure the house number is easy to see.

 You may even choose to pressure-clean the exterior of your home, driveway and sidewalk.